 In addition, HSA funds can be used to reimburse costs related to such services; however, abortion services are only eligible for reimbursement under an HRA, FSA, or HSA if the procedure is performed in a state where it is legal, as described in IRS Publication 502.

 In consideration of the above and to better understand services covered, employers sponsoring fully insured plans may want to review their plan documents, carrier policies, and laws of the state in which their insurance policy is written.
 Similarly, employers sponsoring self-insured (including level-funded) plans should review their plan documents and discuss coverage options with stop-loss carriers and third-party administrators (TPAs).
-In addition, for self-insured plans providing abortion-related benefits, employers should discuss with TPAs to understand if out-of-state abortions will are considered out- of- network services, and (2) how to expand their in-network coverage, if desired.
+In addition, employers should discuss with their TPAs and carriers to understand (1) if out-of-state abortions will are considered out- of- network services, and (2) how to expand their in-network coverage, if desired.

 Transportation Reimbursement: Options for Coverage

 Many employers are also beginning to consider the potential increase in an employee’s need to travel to obtain abortion services if they reside in a state where services may be restricted.
 Transportation to medical procedures can be covered by major medical group health plans (most commonly seen in self-insured plans) and employers can review this type of coverage with their insurance carrier or TPA.